karlyndiary/AtliQ-Hardware-Sales-Insights-Data-Analysis/README.md

 The sales director encounters difficulties as the market expands rapidly, leading to a decline in overall sales.
 The absence of concrete data and reliance on verbal reports from regional managers exacerbates the problem.
 Despite verbal updates, the director lacks tangible evidence to assess the business's performance accurately.

-To address these issues and enable data-driven decision-making, the sales director seeks a comprehensive data visualization tool.
+The sales director seeks a comprehensive data visualization tool to address these issues and enable data-driven decision-making.
 Such a tool would provide clear insights into regional and overall sales trends, facilitating informed decisions to drive business growth.

 In this project, we aim to assist AtliQ Hardware in developing its own sales dashboard using Power BI.
 This dashboard will offer real-time access to sales data, empowering the company to make strategic decisions based on concrete insights and thereby enhance its sales performance.

+Dataset:

 ### AIMS Grid